BDC Fixed Income Table

 Methodology

 The BDC Reporter lists every publicly traded BDC unsecured note or preferred in the "BDC Fixed Income Table".
-Also included are the most recent prices for each security and for the previous week.
-We also show the coupon, the par yield, and the current yield; the date on which the BDC can first redeem the debt; the final maturity date; and the record date for interest payments.
+It also includes the most recent prices for each security and the previous week's prices.
+We also show the coupon, par yield, and current yield; the date the BDC can first redeem the debt; the final maturity date; and the record date for interest payments.
 We also list any ratings the issue has received and the agency that issued them.
-There are notes for every BDC with any important information.
-Anything new for the week is highlighted in green.
+Each BDC includes notes with any important information.
+We highlight anything new for the week in green.

 Weekly, we calculate the percentage change in each issue's price and the year-to-date change.
-The Table calculates how many issues increased, decreased, or remained the same for the week and for the current year.
+The table shows how many issues increased, decreased, or stayed the same for the week and year-to-date.
 Those results are also summarized above for anyone seeking a snapshot of recent performance.

 We will often write feature articles in the BDC Reporter whenever a new "Baby Bond" is issued or retired.